jaypeeds/tweetable-code-in-apl/diamond.md

 ```
 Let's call T like top, the result

-T is the vertical mirror of M, pasted with a copy of M with the first column dropped.
+T is the vertical mirror of M, pasted with a copy of M with 0 line and the first column dropped.

 ```apl
 		T←(⌽M),(0 1)↓M←((N,N) ⍴ 1,N ⍴ 0)×(N,N)⍴⍳N